ipfs/devgrants/open-grants/open-proposal-open-registry.md

 - With OpenRegistry, we want to establish a trust factor among tech communities that it doesn't have to be centralised to build a powerful product like DockerHub.
 - Run by the Open Cloud, powered by Open Technologies.
 We’re planning to add IPFS support soon after the initial launch.

-Currently, OpenRegistry is being built on top of Skynet for the storage backend but the OCI Distribution Spec defines the backend to be pluggable simply by satisfying the `storage.StorageDriver` backend.
+Currently, OpenRegistry is being built on top of Skynet for the storage backend but the OCI Distribution Spec defines the backend to be pluggable simply by satisfying the `storage.StorageDriver` interface.
 Now that our MVP is ready, we'd like to add IPFS storage backend to make OpenRegistry more flexible to the demanding world of technologies.

 ### Usage

-**Q.** How difficult it would be to use this OpenRegistry as our Container Registry of choice?
+**Q.** How difficult it would be to use OpenRegistry as Container Registry of our choice?
-**Answer:** OpenRegistry is fully compliant with The OCI Distribution Spec, and we've received the Certification from the Open Containers Initiative Organisation as well, check it out on the [Official OCI Conformance Website](https://conformance.opencontainers.org/).
+**Answer:** OpenRegistry is fully compliant with The OCI Distribution Spec, and we've received the Certification from the Open Containers Initiative Organization as well, check it out on the [Official OCI Conformance Website](https://conformance.opencontainers.org/).
 This means that your existing workflow would remain exactly how it is.

 ## Value